Quiet Water Paddling in Western North Carolina

 I haven't found a book that covers the quiet water opportunities in the Western North Carolina.
 The spots we've found were discovered by asking other paddlers and by investigating the NC Wildlife commission boat ramp sites and by looking at North Carolina Maps and locating lakes.

-Most of the places we've paddled in Western North Carolina we paddled before we switched to digital so I don't have many photos of these trips yet.
+Many of the places we've paddled in Western North Carolina we paddled before we switched to digital so I don't have many photos of these trips yet.
 Scanning the many color negatives from these trips is one of the tasks I have to undertake.
 So for now, this section is basically a list of where we've been.
 Photos will follow sometime.
+Check to links in the side menu for information on some of the recommended locations.

 NC Power Lakes